valkey-io/valkey-doc/docs/manual/patterns/indexes/index.md

 property or not.

 Similarly lists can be used in order to index items into a fixed order.
-I can add all my items into a Redis list and rotate the list with `RPOPLPUSH` using the same key name as source and destination.
+I can add all my items into a List and rotate the list with `RPOPLPUSH` using the same key name as source and destination.
 This is useful when I want to process a given set of items again and again forever in the same order.
 Think of an RSS feed system that needs to refresh the local copy